‘A voice that is hauntingly flawless.

 Samantha opened the last Girls Girls Girls with a collaborative performance with the in-house choir at London’s Union Chapel and the pair had the honour of being featured artists in the Museum of London's ‘Votes for Women’ exhibition performing the suffragette anthem, March of the Women, to celebrate 100 years of the vote in 2018.

-With an ache towards justice that often spills into her work, her single ‘Butterflies’, one of the earliest penned songs, was released at a secret Sofar Sounds gig supporting British recording artist, James Morrison, as part of Amnesty International’s ‘Give a Home’ campaign in solidarity with the world’s refugees.
+With an ache towards justice that often spills into her work, her single ‘Turn & Leave’, was performed at a secret Sofar Sounds gig supporting British recording artist, James Morrison, as part of Amnesty International’s ‘Give a Home’ campaign in solidarity with the world’s refugees.